adityag16/MIPS-Simulator/README.md

 To run the testbench against the simulator use commands:
 ./bin/mips_testbench ./bin/mips_simulator

+Acknowlegdements:
-Acknowlegdements to Olly Larkin for creating the parser used to generate the MIPS binary files from the given source files
+Olly Larkin for creating the parser used to generate the MIPS binary files from the given source files Dr Daivd Thomas for contiuous support and guidance throughout the project